OpenSourceAP/CrossSection/README.md

 You can access the benchmark data [here](https://sites.google.com/site/chenandrewy/open-source-ap).
 Please see the [data documentation](https://drive.google.com/file/d/1adFWMGcXEzF2Jls3qTtqb1fmXUTsRBr1/view?usp=sharing) for a description of individual files that are available.

-For reference to individual signals, their acronyms and construction please see the [online appendix to our paper](https://drive.google.com/open?id=1vXRzjxYucXZV-tgLxM26fvRZ5zKvlBXH) and the file `SignalDocumentation.xls` that is part of this repo.

 ----

 ## Code